The governance of the UT System Supply Chain Alliance provides leadership and support from both a top-down and a bottom-up organizational

 structure.
 All UT System Supply Chain Alliance contracts are executed by UT System Administration and are system-wide contracts.

-The Strategic Sourcing Team is governed by an Operating Committee whose members are the chief procurement officers of each of the UT System institutions; the associate vice chancellor for health affairs serves as chair.
+The Strategic Services Group is governed by an Operating Committee whose members are the chief procurement officers of each of the UT System institutions; the associate vice chancellor for health affairs serves as chair.
 The Operating Committee governs the day-to-day

 The Operating Committee is governed by an UT Shared Services Executive Committee which serves as the rule-making body and primary governance authority of the

 UT System Supply Chain Alliance, and is comprised of the chief business officers appointed by the presidents of the UT System